We are really looking forward to welcoming all of our new students! We very much hope you will have a memorable and inspiring time here with us.

 If you took GCSE Latin in Year 11 but did not take Latin A level, you will be assessed at the start of the year to see if the intermediate level is right for you; it may be that a refresher via the beginners level will be more appropriate.

-If you received an A grade in A Level Latin this summer, then you will be taking the module Latin Literary Texts.
+If you took Latin A Level this summer, then you will be taking the module Latin Literary Texts.
 You should revise your grammar and vocabulary before term starts.
 More information is available on the module web page.

 If you have Greek A level, then you will take the module Greek Literary Texts and should start reading Odyssey Book 8, using Garvie's edition – more details on the module webpage.